mamonraab/mamon-facebook/README.md

 # mamon-facebook

-nodejs script to read posts and pic from a facebookbage and parse it into website
+my nodejs script to read posts and pic from a facebook page and parse it into website